What is the Process in Creating a Management Plan?

 - Any level of ownership of privately-held equity regardless of the dollar value.

-Please go to the START myDisclosures for the following forms:
+Please go to the UIC Research COI for the following forms:

-All paid academic staff, as defined by the University Policy on Conflicts of Commitment and Interest, must complete the RNUA form at least annually and update the form during the year if the academic staff member experiences changes in the disclosed activities.
+All paid academic staff, as defined by the University Policy on Conflicts of Commitment and Interest, must update their Disclosure Profile at least annually.

-When the SFI disclosed is deemed by University Designated Officials to be reasonably related to the sponsored research and present a potential Financial Conflict of Interest (FCOI), then the Investigator will complete a management plan to document the management and monitoring of the SFI.
+When the activities or interests disclosed is deemed by University Designated Officials to be reasonably related to the sponsored research and present a potential Financial Conflict of Interest (FCOI), then the Investigator will complete a management plan.

 3. Tips for Developing a Department Monitoring Plan